Olimp case: Death of Zhanibek Zhauyrov

 Zhanibek Zhauyrov, who had suffered from liver disease since 2013, ended up in prison as part of a large-scale criminal case against the Olimp company.
 This case, known as the "Olimp Case", raised many questions among human rights activists and experts due to possible political background and gross violations during the investigation.
 In particular, Olimp was charged over 90 billion tenge of taxes on its online gaming BetGames product, which overnight was declared an "illegal gambling business.
 Interestingly enough, in Kazakhstan, illegal activities are not subject to taxation.

-Prior to his arrest, Zhauyrov had been diagnosed with and living with liver cirrhosis for more than 10 years.
+Before his arrest, Zhauyrov had been diagnosed with and living with liver cirrhosis for more than 10 years.
 Despite this, he was sent to prison, which subsequently led to a sharp deterioration in his health.